NicholasTD07/blog-posts/zfs/save-space-with-zfs.md

 - love playing minecraft
 - would like to have periodic world backups (hourly, daily, weekly, monthly, yearly)
-- have a world (roughly a month old), got 62 backups (full copy of the save), already at 3.6G
+- have a world (roughly a month old), got 62 backups (full copy of the world save), already at 3.6G
 - as you can see, plain copies takes a lot space
+- Guess/Assumption: A lot files are the same among different backups.
 - would like to save as much space as I can
-- ZFS got quite a few features that can help save time
+- ZFS got a few features that can help save space

 I want to find out which option gives me more free space

 ## Options

 1. No copy.
-Use ZFS Snapshots and compression
+Use ZFS compression and **snapshots**
 2. Use copies.
-Use ZFS compression and dedup
+Use ZFS compression and **dedup**

 ## Advantages / Disadvantages